Pioank/pinpoint-journeys-adminevent-trigger/README.md

 # pinpoint-journeys-adminevent-trigger
 Triggering a Pinpoint Journey based on a company wide event e.g. new feature release and reaching out to multiple customers

+## Use cases:
+* Automate new product release communications to all customers
+* Automate system updates' communications that take place in the background but customers need to be informed
+* Any backend process that customers need to be informed for and emits an event

 ## Background:
 Companies strive to build personalized user experiences and communications, thus many marketing communication tools place the customer at the centre of their operations / features.
 Companies use customer events on their mobile or web applications to trigger personalised user journeys.
 However there is also the case where the company might want to initiate a user journey for a segment based on a companywide event such as new feature release.
 Amazon Pinpoint can send a Campaign or initiate a Journey based on a user event.
 Though only customers who trigger that event will go through the journey or receive the campaign communications.
 This functionality does not cover use cases where the company would like to use an event to trigger a Campaign or Journey for a whole segment.